actx4gh/Imaegete/README.md

 # This software is still experimental.
-Use at your own risk.

 # Imaegete - Image Viewer and Sorting Application